pcyra2/pyBrellaSampling/docs/Umbrella/usage.md

 ```

 1. Blank SLURM submission file that is used as a template by runner.sh.
 You can also manually use this to sumbit your equil scripts.
 2. File used by SLURM to run the array file.
-You shouldnt need to edit this.
+You shouldn't need to edit this.
-3. File used to link and submit all simulations to SLURM with dependancies...
+3. File used to link and submit all simulations to SLURM with dependencies...
 This may or may not work so use with caution.
 Also it will likely max out your maximum queue allowance so will have to comment lines out and run multiple times.
 Good Luck!
 4. Text file with each line being a self-contained command to run each window in the umbrella sampling simulation.
 This is used by SLURM as the array file which runs each line as an independent simulation.
 There will be multiple of these if you have set __MaxStepsPerCalc__ > 0 and they __MUST__ be run in order.

 ### Production